orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 7 domainScience & Technology  1.5341595
     ## 8               domainSports -4.1121942

-Here we estimated the historical popularity index using the `domain` variable using a simple linear regression.
-The slope for the level in `domain` named `Business & Law` is 0.502, suggesting that historical figures who belong in the `Business & Law` domain have, on average, an increase in their overall popularity index of 0.502 as long as all other variables are held constant.
+Here we estimated the historical popularity index using the `domain` variable as an explanatory variable.

+With all else held constant, the model predicts that for historical figures who are under the domain `Arts` (intercept), have a historical popularity index of 21.8, on average.

 In this model, the largest coefficient belongs to the domain of `Humanities`.
 With all else held constant, historical figures who belong to the domain of `Humanities` have a historical popularity index that is, on average, 2.448 higher than the intercept.